If you can find a path with no obstacles, it probably doesn’t lead anywhere. – Frank A. Clark

-Have you ever heard of multi-million dollar lottery winners who are far worse off today than they were before they won the lotto?
-They lost their money because they didn’t go through the struggles, obstacles, challenges and problems that self-made millionaires face, and as a result they weren’t able to hold onto their goal when it was clearly within their grasp.
+These people lost everything, merely because they didn’t go through the typical struggles that self-made millionaires face.
+As a result, they weren’t able to hold onto their goal when it was clearly within their grasp.

-Today’s discussion won’t help you win the lottery, however what it will do is help you to deal with the obstacles that you will likely face as you progress along your journey towards the attainment of your objectives.
+Reading through this article, of course, won’t help you win the lottery.
+What it will do is help you handle the obstacles you will likely face as you work toward your goals.

-There are three types of obstacles that you will likely face along your journey towards your goals.
-These include personal obstacles, environmental obstacles and social obstacles.
-Each is outlined separately below.
+There are three types of obstacles that you will likely face along your journey toward your goals.
+We will categorize these obstacles as personal, environmental, and social.

 - Lack of pain